 What affects office rental prices in Oslo?

-Proximity to public transport – especially train and metro – increases prices.
-Central locations are significantly more expensive than the outskirts of Oslo. - Standard
+- Location Proximity to public transport – especially train and metro – increases prices.
+Central locations are significantly more expensive than the outskirts of Oslo.

-These come in addition to the rent and may include operations, maintenance, electricity, cleaning, and property tax.
-Costs vary depending on building type and shared facilities. - Market Conditions
+- Service Charges These come in addition to the rent and may include operations, maintenance, electricity, cleaning, and property tax.
+Costs vary depending on building type and shared facilities.

 Office rental prices in Oslo 2025 – Overview